Below you will find pages that utilize the taxonomy term “Documentation”

 Or as an alternative title “Liberating your Galaxy S4 Hardware from Samsung Bloatware”.

 Unfortunately there is lots of (ad-infested) blogs and forums with dodgy pieces of information on this topic and I found it pretty hard to get descent concise information.
 So hopefully this might help some poor Linux User liberate their phone.
-Whilst this has been tested on a Samsung GT-I9505 S4 International LTE device (JFLTEXX series) it should be applicable to other similar Samsung phones that are not fastboot capable (ie.
+Whilst this has been tested on a Samsung GT-I9505 S4 International LTE device (JFLTEXX series) it should be applicable to other similar Samsung phones that are not fastboot capable (ie. all but the Galaxy Nexus range).

 SMS Gateway using Sierra Wireless USB Modem on Debian Wheezy

 I have been planning to set up a SMS Gateway for sending and receiving SMS messages via a headless utility unit (Raspberry Pi) for a while.
 Since I had a leftover Sierra Wireless AirCard 880U from Telstra in Australia I wanted to re-purpose this unit with a spare SIM card.
 Unfortunately it was very hard to find any good setup manual for this particular combination and took some time to fiddle & debug.
+This is the working setup for future reference and hopefully it helps somebody.

 Twitter RSS Feeds